|Nutrition Facts (per serving)|

 Notes in the Margin:

-Unlike other versions of this recipe, this recipe runs down the side of the cake, which I prefer.
+Unlike other versions of this recipe, this recipe runs down the side of the cake.
 If you want to "tighten-up" this icing, add more coconut and pecans, about 1/2 of a cup of each should do it.
 Also, make sure it's completely cool.
-My icing was still a little warm when I put it on my cake.

 This frosting is made for the freezer.
 Just be sure to put it either in an air-free, sealed bag or plastic container.
 Before using it, defrost it in the refrigerator.
 You could also heat it a bit before frosting the cake, especially if you want it to drip down the sides of the cake.